jimon/fgdesignpatterns21/markdown/03_state.md

 Exercise:
 ```
-Implement a character with states forming a DFA, where nodes are standing, walking, jumping, crouch, attack, etc and events are keyboard inputs and animation endings.
+Implement a character class with states forming a DFA.
+Where nodes are character states like standing, walking, jumping, crouch, attack, etc and events are keyboard inputs, animation endings, etc.

 - Model the state graph on paper (optionally, try graphviz online).
 - Implement DFA as nested switch-cases.
 - Implement DFA as LUT.

+In pairs or groups, discuss each others state machines, try to see if they are robust, would they break if some events like keyboards input come at unexpected times? (trying to jump while in crouch, etc).

 Optionally:
 - Try implementing a PA that drives events to the DFA, to make a NPC from the character.